 - The blurred images are stored on secure servers that use 256-bit encryption.

-- The blurred images are stored for 30 days, after which they are permanently and irretrievably deleted from our databases.
+- The blurred images are stored for no more than 30 days, after which they are permanently and irretrievably deleted from our databases.

 - Screenshots in the report are blurred to protect the member’s personal information, like credit card and banking statements.